frankstevens1/fb-data/README.md

 ### Cron table

 Once a schedule has been committed the jobs are written to the user's cron table.
-An additional job is scheduled to clear the cron table 3 hours after the last match's kick off time _(only clears jobs created by this app)_.
+An additional job is scheduled to clear the cron table 3 hours after the last match's kick off time _(it only clears jobs created by this app)_.

 ```bash
 crontab -l